Service Delivery Transformation

 Online income stream reviews

-In August 2014 the department introduced an online service for customers who are required to complete income stream reviews.
+Since August 2014 the department has offered an online service for customers required to undergo income stream reviews.
 Customers can either access their online account or use a one-time access code to complete the review.
-The majority of online income stream reviews are auto-processed without the need for staff intervention.
-These reviews were assessed by the department in August 2014 and February 2015.
+Customers can also authorise third party providers, such as financial planners, to use their code to complete the reviews on their behalf.

 - receive a concession, rebate or service-Customer Confirmation